 A write-off of all or part of our goodwill or other intangible assets could adversely affect our operating results and net worth.
-At December 31, 2014, goodwill and purchased intangible assets were approximately 17.8% and 16.9% of our total assets respectively.
+At December 31, 2015, goodwill and purchased intangible assets were approximately 18.9% and 17.8% of our total assets, respectively.
 Our goodwill and other intangible assets may increase in the future since our strategy includes growing through acquisitions.
-We may have to write off all or part of our goodwill or purchased intangible assets if their value becomes impaired.
+We may have to write-off all or part of our goodwill or purchased intangible assets if their value becomes impaired.
 Although this write-off would be a non-cash charge, it could reduce our earnings and net worth significantly.

 The markets we serve are cyclical and sensitive to domestic and foreign economic conditions and events, which may cause our operating results to fluctuate.
-In our Aerospace segment, demand by the business jet markets for our products is dependent upon several factors, including capital investment, product innovations, economic growth and wealth creation, and technology upgrades.
+Demand for our products is to a large extent dependent on the demand and success of our customers' products where we are a supplier to an OEM.
+In our Aerospace segment, demand by the business jet markets for our products is dependent upon several factors, including capital investment, product innovations, economic growth and wealth creation and technology upgrades.
 In addition, the commercial airline industry is highly cyclical and sensitive to fuel price increases, labor disputes, global economic conditions, availability of capital to fund new aircraft purchases and upgrades of existing aircraft and passenger demand.
 A change in any of these factors could result in a reduction in the amount of air travel and the ability of airlines to invest in new aircraft or to upgrade existing aircraft.
 These factors would reduce orders for new aircraft and would likely reduce airlines' spending for cabin upgrades for which we supply products, thus reducing our sales and profits.
 A reduction in air travel may also result in our commercial airline customers being unable to pay our invoices on a timely basis or not at all.

 We are a supplier on various new aircraft programs just entering or expected to begin production in the future.
 As with any new program, there is risk as to whether the aircraft or program will be successful and accepted by the market.
 As is customary for our business, we purchase inventory and invest in specific capital equipment to support our production requirements generally based on delivery schedules provided by our customer.
-If a program or aircraft is not successful we may have to write off all or a part of the inventory, accounts receivable and capital equipment related to the program.
-A write off of these assets could result in a significant reduction of earnings and cause covenant violations relating to our debt agreements.
+If a program or aircraft is not successful we may have to write-off all or a part of the inventory, accounts receivable and capital equipment related to the program.
+A write-off of these assets could result in a significant reduction of earnings and cause covenant violations relating to our debt agreements.
 This could result in our being unable to borrow additional funds under our bank credit facility or being obliged to refinance or renegotiate the terms of our bank indebtedness.